What you need to know about the second round of stimulus payments.

 If you’re not sure if the stimulus payment is coming to your Linn Area account, please visit the IRS’ Get My Payment portal to check on the status of your economic impact payment.

 The IRS indicates that individuals with adjusted gross income (AGI) up to $75,000 for single filers, $112,500 for head of household filers and $150,000 for married filing jointly are eligible for the full $600 for individuals and $1,200 for married filing jointly.
 If your income is above these amounts, your EIP will be reduced by 5% of the amount by which your AGI exceeds the applicable threshold.
 If you’re a parent, you’ll receive up to an additional $600 for each qualifying child.

 You also might be eligible for the economic impact payment if you’re a:

 - Recipient of Social Security, Railroad Retirement, disability or veterans’ benefits

 - Taxpayer who doesn’t normally have to file a tax return

-According to the IRS, you likely won’t qualify for a payment if your adjusted gross income is greater than:
+According to the IRS, you likely won’t qualify for a stimulus payment if you:

 When will the payment arrive?